Fruup/bachelor-thesis-web/thesis-md/chapter-fundamentals.md

 Thanks to the simple particle representation, datasets can be generated in a variety of ways.
 The generator merely has to output particle positions for selected steps of the simulation.
 This strongly decouples the visualization from the underlying simulation.
 In fact, the data does not have to be computed using an SPH approach at all.

-The library we used to generate datasets is the _SPlisHSPlasH_ framework developed by Jan Bender [SplishSplash](#\cite{SplishSplash}) which exports into the BGEO file format - a compressed binary format for storing geometry data used by a program called _Houdini_.
-These files can then be imported into our program with the help of the _Partio_ library developed at the Walt Disney Animation Studios [Partio](#\cite{Partio}).
+The library we used to generate datasets is the [_SPlisHSPlasH_](cite:SplishSplash) framework developed by Jan Bender which exports into the BGEO file format - a compressed binary format for storing geometry data used by a program called _Houdini_.
+These files can then be imported into our program with the help of the [_Partio_](cite:Partio) library developed at the Walt Disney Animation Studios.
 It handles the decompression and reading of particle data for us.

 When generating datasets, a range of parameters can be set to alter the physical interactions between particles like viscosity and particle mass.
 Some aspects of the simulation also affect the visualization, which is why each dataset needs some parameters in addition to the particle positions: